 There’s no worse feeling than being caught in the middle of a tropical thunderstorm with no shelter and all of your electronics at risk of permanent damage.

-Carry an extra zip-lock bag which you can quickly use to put them inside.
-You can even reuse the one you used for your toiletries to go through airport security checks with.
+Carry an extra zip-lock bag wherever you go which you can quickly use to put them inside.
+You can even reuse the one you used for your toiletries to go through airport security checks with or just have a neatly folded one inside your wallet, they pack super small and occupy no space.

 The beauty of packing cubes